 The care regulator, CQC, also requires any professional carer delivering a home care service to be enrolled on or working towards enrolment on a Diploma in Health and Social Care (previously an NVQ qualification).
 Check with the live in care provider that they are delivering this programme of training to ensure their carers have this qualification.

-Carers who specialise in dementia care should have completed an in-depth training course to ensure they can effectively manage and support a person living with this condition.
-Ask what specific training carers receive for delivering dementia care in the home.
+Carers who specialise in dementia care should have completed an in-depth training course, to ensure they can effectively manage and support a person living with this condition.
+Everyone living with dementia has very different symptoms and needs, so it is always important to discuss these with your carer and care provider, so that you or your loved one receive bespoke support.

-If an individual is living with Parkinson’s disease carers should be trained to understand the importance of drug medications management and should be able to use strategies to meet the communication and cognitive challenges of this condition.
-Again, ask the home care provider how they train carers in supporting Parkinson’s disease in the home.
+If an individual is living with Parkinson’s disease, carers should be trained to understand the importance of drug medication management and should be able to use strategies to meet the communication and cognitive challenges of this condition.
+We recommend speaking to your live- in care provider for more information about how carers are trained to provide care at home for Parkinson’s disease.